Leading producer of bioproducts

 Metsä Fibre's brand is Botnia.
 Along with pulp fibre, biochemicals and bioenergy, our Botnia product family includes products and expertise to support the competitiveness of our customers and enable them to make the most of our fibres.

 We produce pulp and other bioproducts at four mills in Finland: Joutseno, Kemi, Rauma and Äänekoski, which have a combined production capacity of 2.5 million tonnes.
 Metsä Fibre built a next-generation bioproduct mill in Äänekoski, which represents the largest investment ever made in the Finnish forest industry.
-The bioproduct mill came into operation on August 2017.
+The bioproduct mill came into operation as planned on August 2017.
 Metsä Fibre also has six sawmills in Finland and Metsä Svir sawmill in Russia.

 Metsä Fibre is part of the Finnish forest industry group Metsä Group.
 Metsä Fibre is owned by its parent company Metsäliitto Cooperative, Metsä Board and Itochu Corporation.